Marion Township, Marion County, Ohio: Geography

 Most of the city of Marion, the county seat of Marion County, is located in central Marion Township.

 Name and history

 It is one of twelve Marion Townships statewide.
+The Township was originally established as Center Township, a name that was replaced on December 5, 1827, when the township became Marion Township.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.